 (F) Assist Columbia in the recruitment, promotion and retention of Latino faculty, administration and students;

 (G) Assist Columbia in the academic and personal development of Latino students; and

 (H) Participate in the formulation of Columbia policies as related to the Latino community.

 LAACU shall be non-partisan and non-profit and shall not be used for the purpose of endorsing candidates for public offices.
 In the time LAACU operates without its own 501c3 non-profit status, it assumes the function of non-profit status via the auspices of the Columbia Alumni Association as a ratified Shared Interest Group.
 LAACU is authorized to accept contributions and its finances will depend mainly on membership dues, donations, and grants.

 Section 1.
 Application and Membership.
 All members shall complete a membership application and contribute annual membership dues.
-Membership in LAACU shall be open to all Latinos holding undergraduate or graduate degrees from Columbia University and its affiliates.
+Membership in LAACU shall be open to all Latinos holding undergraduate, graduate degrees, or professional certificates from Columbia University and its affiliates.
 Membership in LAACU shall also be open to spouses and significant others of Alumni, Columbia faculty, staff members, and affiliates who support the purpose of LAACU.
 Each shall be entitled to hold an elective office in LAACU, with the exception of LAACU Board Positions of the Executive Committee including President, Vice President, Treasurer and Secretary, all of which require such elected members to be Latino holders of Columbia University undergraduate and/or graduate degree(s); Columbia University certificate programs do not meet these requirements.

 The three (3) types of members shall be differentiated as follows: